Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 However, Corll’s involvement at the company was not as wholesome as it seemed.
 There were warning signs that he was interested in underage boys.

-According to the book The Man With Candy, one young teenage boy who worked at the company complained to Corll’s mother that Corll had made sexual advances toward him.
-In response, Corll’s mother fired the boy.
+According to Jack Olsen’s 1974 book The Man with Candy, one teenage boy who worked for the Corlls complained that Dean had made sexual advances toward him.
+In response, Mrs. Corll fired the accuser.

-Meanwhile, the candy factory itself seemed to attract several teenage boys — both as employees and as customers.
+Meanwhile, the candy factory itself seemed to attract a string of adolescent boys — both as employees and as customers.
 Some of them were runaways or troubled youths.
 Dean Corll quickly built up a rapport with these teens.

-But over a period of two years, Corll groomed Brooks and steadily built his trust.
-By the time Brooks was 14, Corll was regularly sexually abusing the boy — and bribing him with gifts and money for his silence.
+But over a period of two years, Corll groomed Brooks and slowly but steadily gained his trust.
+By the time Brooks was 14, Corll was regularly sexually abusing him and bribing him with gifts and money for his silence.
+Then, things took an even darker turn.

 Victim Of Dean Corll

-Just a few months later in December, Dean Corll abducted two teenage boys and tied them to his bed in his home.
-He was in the process of sexually assaulting them when suddenly Brooks walked in.
+Just a few months later, in December 1970, Dean Corll abducted two teenage boys and tied them to his bed in his home.
+He was in the process of sexually assaulting them when Brooks suddenly walked in.
 Corll initially told Brooks that he was part of a gay pornography ring and had sent the teens to California.
 But later, he confessed to Brooks that he had killed them.

 To buy Brooks’ silence, Corll bought him a Corvette.
 He also offered Brooks $200 for any boy he could bring to him.
 And Brooks apparently agreed.

-One of the boys Brooks brought to Corll was Elmer Wayne Henley.
+One of the boys Brooks lured to Corll’s lair was Elmer Wayne Henley.
 But for some reason, Corll decided not to kill him.
-Instead, he groomed Henley to participate in his sickening scheme just like he had with Brooks, feeding him the same story about the “porn ring” before telling him the truth and offering him cash as a reward for his help in finding new victims.
+Instead, he groomed Henley to participate in his sickening scheme just as he had with Brooks, feeding him the same story about the “porn ring” before telling him the truth and offering him cash as a reward for his help in finding new victims.

 Candy Man Killer Accomplice